SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 Example file [Intro/02-Printing/main.cpp](Intro/02-Printing/main.cpp)

 ## 3: Mbed RTOS basics: Threads, Sleep, and Tickers
-Threads form the basis of your app, as they will run over and over again.
+Threads form the core of your app, as they will run over and over again and can do lengthy or blocking operations, unlike ISRs.
 The main() function in mbed is itself a thread.
 There [is also an idle thread](https://os.mbed.com/docs/mbed-os/v6.15/apis/scheduling-options-and-config.html) (for when all your code is sleeping), ISR/scheduler thread, and timer thread consuming 2KB total.

 Here is how starting a thread in Mbed usually goes:
 ``` C++